8 Winter Train Travel Moments with Eurail

 3. The coldest moment of our winter train travel trip: Kiruna, Sweden

 When the Arctic Circle train stopped quickly in Kiruna on our way to Narvik, we encountered the coldest temperature on our journey.
 With an astonishing -45ºC (-49ºF) on the thermometer, the cold air was dry and brutal as we stepped out of the train to feel it.
 Shivering and laughing, we joined a few other travelers and snapped some shots of the frosty railway tracks.

 4. Hiking in the Pine Woods of Boden, Sweden

 It was -35ºC (-31ºF) in Boden, Sweden but the sun came out to play.
 The sparkling white snow and beautiful weather seemed perfect for a short hike around the Harads Forest.
 Here, acres of pine woods sprawled across the hilly terrain.
 It was a beautiful spot for walking.
 But after an hour out in the cold, our hair was turning into thin ice filaments and frost was forming on our eyelashes.
 Brrr!

 5. VIP treatment on the Glacier Express scenic route

 A train journey through Europe would not be complete without experiencing the world-famous Glacier Express scenic train in Switzerland.
-Even though the route wasn’t fully covered by the Eurail Pass, we knew it was a journey we did not want to miss.
+Even though the route wasn’t fully covered by the Eurail Pass (although it is from 2017!), we knew it was a journey we didn’t want to miss.
 It definitely did not disappoint.
-The St Moritz-Disentis part of the route is included in the Eurail Pass.
-The Disentis-Zermatt section is discounted by 25%.
 The 7-hour journey from St Moritz to Zermatt brought us from the east of the Swiss Alps to the western edge.

 Zipping high up into the mountains, the train passed through pristine mountain landscapes, deep gorges, beautiful valleys, 91 tunnels, and 291 bridges.
 Find out how to take the Glacier Express with the Eurail Pass.

 6. Admiring the legendary Matterhorn in Zermatt, Switzerland